soltysh/talks/2017/pycon/scenario.md

 ???
 Is there some reasonable CLI ???

-The reason readiness failed is that the search backend wasn't able to connect to database:
+The reason readiness failed is that the search back-end wasn't able to connect to database:

 ![pod logs](img/text_logs.png)